webpack/webpack.js.org/content/plugins/named-modules-plugin.md

 ---
-title: Named-modules-plugin
+title: NamedModulesPlugin
 contributors:
   - shaodahong
 ---

-The relative path of the module is displayed when [HMR](../guides/hot-module-replacement), Suggest for use in development.
+The relative path of the module is displayed when [HMR](../guides/hot-module-replacement).
+Suggest for use in development.

 ``` js
 new webpack.NamedModulesPlugin()